Lurkers in the Dark

 Raging Slayers 😕

-When using 'Raging Strike' the enraged fighter can change a successful result to a Critical Attack result.
+Secondly, when using 'Raging Strike' the enraged fighter can change a successful result to a Critical Attack result.

 Realmstone Raiders💪

-'Store' In place of a Raid, you may instead reveal an Emberstone card from your hand, then put that card at the bottom of your Power deck.
+'Store' in place of a Raid, you may instead reveal an Emberstone card from your hand, then put that card at the bottom of your Power deck.
 This card has not been raided.

 Commentary - This new rule allows you to return Emberstone cards from your hand back to your deck.
 This is very useful to allow you to keep scoring the deck's Objective cards.
 Overall, it is a buff, and a welcomed one, which makes the deck more playable.
 However, nothing gets around the fact that the deck requires too much bookkeeping.